Admission into the Federal Bar for the U.S. District Court, District of Oregon (the Court) is described by Local Rule 83.

 Attorneys appearing on MDL matters transferred to the District of Oregon must complete an Application for Special Admission for MDL Purposes to the Bar of the United States District Court for the District of Oregon in order to obtain a CM/ECF user account, login, and password.
 Completed applications may be mailed to the address listed above or delivered in person to the Clerk's Office.
 No admission fee is required.

-The Application requires consent to electronic service of court documents via the District's Case Management and Electronic Case Filing("CM/ECF") system.
+Attorney applicants will become registered users of the District's case management and electronic filing system, CM/ECF.
 Once an Application is approved, a CM/ECF login and password will be issued to the applicant.
 Applicants will receive an email with their login information.

-Pursuant to LR 83-6(c), a suspended or disbarred attorney must separately apply for membership to the bar of the U.S. District Court for the District of Oregon after reinstatement to the Oregon State Bar by the Oregon Supreme Court.
+Pursuant to LR 83-6, an attorney returning to active status following supsension, disbarment, or a voluntary period of inactive status must separately apply for membership to the bar of the U.S. District Court for the District of Oregon after reinstatement to the Oregon State Bar by the Oregon Supreme Court.
 To apply for reinstatement to this bar, submit the Application for General Admission to Practice, proof of reinstatement to the Oregon State Bar, and the requisite application fee.